In a nutshell

 Westminster

-From Buckingham Palace, it’s a 20-minute walk along St. James Park to Westminster Pier.
-On your way, you’ll pass many highlights like Westminster Palace, Westminster Abbey and Big Ben.
+From Buckingham Palace, it’s about a 20-minute walk through St James’s Park to Westminster Pier.
+Along the way, you’ll pass several must-see sights like Westminster Palace, Westminster Abbey, and the iconic Big Ben.

-At Westminster Pier, take a riverbus of the lines 1, 2 or 6.
-The ticket costs 8.30 pounds and you can pay for it with your Oyster Card.
-Take the boat to Tower Pier.
-On the way, you’ll see some London attractions like the London Eye or the Tate Modern museum.
+At Westminster Pier, hop on a river bus on lines 1, 2, or 6.
+Tickets cost about £9.50, and you can easily pay with your Oyster Card.
+Ride the boat to Tower Pier and enjoy views of famous landmarks like the London Eye and the Tate Modern along the way.

 Tower Bridge